 When a potential violation of the Academic Integrity Policy occurs, any Quinnipiac University community member who is aware of it should engage in this process as a means of addressing it.
-The process includes seven stages:
+The process will be conducted using electronic written (i.e. Quinnipiac email), in-person and live video communication and includes seven stages:

-- a.
-Pre-Report
+- 1. Pre-Report

-- b.
-Report
+- 2. Report

-- c.
-Notice
+- 3. Notice

-- d.
-Response
+- 4. Response

-- e.
-Adjudication
+- 5. Adjudication

-- f.
-Resolution
+- 6. Resolution

-- g.
-Appeal
+- 7. Appeal